 We’re your guide to hyphen-America.
-We’re here to help you navigate the complexities of Mash-Up America as we figure it out ourselves.
-We live on the frontlines of hyphen-America, and we want to talk about it — all the things we love, struggle with and need to understand.
+We’re here to help you navigate the complexities of mash-up identity as we figure it out ourselves.
+We live on the frontlines of this unique and wonderful multi-everything place, and we want to talk about it — all the things we love, struggle with, and need to understand.

-This is what America looks like: a wedding with mehndi and a chuppah, a kitchen where heirloom chopsticks and grandma’s cornbread recipe sit side-by-side, a meeting of parents who don’t speak the same language, a baby whose name contains multitudes, a date where you find yourself explaining that what you look like is only part of who you are.
+This is what Mash-Up America looks like: a wedding with a mandap and a chuppah, a kitchen where heirloom chopsticks and grandma’s cornbread recipe sit side-by-side, a meeting of parents who don’t speak the same language, a baby whose name contains multitudes, a date where you find yourself explaining that what you look like is only part of who you are.

 AMY S. CHOI